kmalakoff/dis-dat/README.md

 "Run commands in parallel with dad (dis-and-dat) or sequentially with dtd (dis-then-dat)

 ```
-# all in parallel
+# dis and dat: all in parallel
 $ dad "npm test" "eslint ."

-# one then the other
+# dis then dat: one then the other, stopping if one fails
 $ dtd "npm install" "npm test"
 ```